Getting AMP’d: What You Need To Know About Accelerated Mobile Pages & Google #SMX

 Paul Shapiro on Getting Started with AMP

 Paul Shapiro is our second presenter.
-Shapiro has been playing with AMP for a while now, even though AMP rolled out to the publisher community a few weeks ago.
+Shapiro has been playing with AMP for a while now, even though AMP rolled out to the publisher community only a few weeks ago.
 He’s going to cover:

 - About AMP components